On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Controlled Equations of Motion

 Illustratively, for $1 \le j \le K$, the $j^\mathrm{th}$ obstacle of height $h_j$ and radius $\rho_j$ with center at spatial $\mathbf{e}_1$-$\mathbf{e}_2$ position $\boldsymbol{v}_j = ^\mathsf{T}$ might be modeled via the function

 where

 is a time-reversed sigmoid function or

-is a $C^2$ cutoff function. \rem{where $S$ is given by \eqref{eq_sigmoid}.} As indicated by \eqref{eq_obstacle_pot_func}, the radial distance from the ball's GC to the obstacle center should exceed the obstacle radius $\rho_j$ for successful obstacle avoidance.
+is a $C^2$ cutoff function.
+In \eqref{eq_obst_cutoff}, $\ReLU$ is the rectified linear unit function frequently used in the machine learning literature \cite{lecun2015deep}. \rem{where $S$ is given by \eqref{eq_sigmoid}.} As indicated by \eqref{eq_obstacle_pot_func}, the radial distance from the ball's GC to the obstacle center should exceed the obstacle radius $\rho_j$ for successful obstacle avoidance.
 In order to encourage the entire ball to avoid the obstacle, the obstacle radius $\rho_j$ must include the ball's radius $r$.
-That is, if the physical radius of the obstacle is $\epsilon_j$, then set $\rho_j=r+\epsilon_j$ to encourage the entire ball to stay away from the obstacle; if $\rho_j=\epsilon_j$, then only the ball's GC is encouraged to stay away from the obstacle.
+That is, if the physical radius of the obstacle is $\epsilon_j$, then set $\rho_j=r+\epsilon_j$ to encourage the entire ball to stay away from the obstacle; if $\rho_j=\epsilon_j$, then only the ball's GC is encouraged to stay away from the obstacle. \revisionS{R1Q11}{Note that the obstacle avoidance function is independent of the control variables $\bu=\ddot \btheta$, which is important for the regularity of the control (Pontryagin) Hamiltonian. }